NO×JAWANDO

 Collapse in Montgomery County multifamily housing permits after the Jawando-co-sponsored rent control law took effect.[2]

-Tax increase proposals Jawando has championed or co-sponsored between 2020 and 2025, across three tax categories.[3]
+Tax increase proposals Jawando has championed, co-sponsored, or voted for between 2020 and 2026, across three tax categories.[3]

 $854M